 The Applicant must inform residents of their right to submit grievances, such as relocation assistance determinations, to the Owner and directly to DCA.
-Grievances may be submitted anonymously via the following options.
-The following must also be included in all notices:
+Grievances may be submitted to DCA via email at: relocationreview@dca.ga.gov.

+The following must be included in all notices: Owner and Relocation Specialist email, phone numbers, and mailing address.